 Generally, WIOA participants receive job referrals during their period of participation in a program.
 Additionally, at times Local Areas are the employer of record or coordinating services concurrently with an employer.
-In these instances, an individual cannot participate unless they are authorized to work to the U.S.

-For these reasons, this Policy provides guidance on verification of authorization to work documents, including which services require verification, when to ask, and where to refer individuals for additional services.
-This Directive also provides a pathway to services for those individuals who do not possess authorization to work documents.
+In these instances, an individual cannot participate unless they can provide documentation verifying their right to work in the U.S. For these reasons, this Policy provides guidance on verification of authorization to work documents, including which services require verification, when to ask, and where to refer individuals for additional services.
+This policy also provides a pathway to services for those individuals who do not possess authorization to work documents.
 The WDB seeks to prohibit discrimination and make workforce services accessible to all populations.